MarEichler/usahex/README.md

 # usahex

 This is a simple packages that includes hex maps of the United States with multiple options of different geographies.
-The only other hexmap coordinates of the United States that are easily available only include the 50 states and DC: [R Graph Gallery](https://r-graph-gallery.com/328-hexbin-map-of-the-usa.html) and [Datawrapper](https://www.datawrapper.de/basemaps/usa-states-hexagons.html).
+Other hex maps available for public use only have the 50 states + DC: [R Graph Gallery](https://r-graph-gallery.com/328-hexbin-map-of-the-usa.html) and [Datawrapper](https://www.datawrapper.de/basemaps/usa-states-hexagons.html).

 However, this ignores territories (also referred to as outlying areas) and freely associated states.
-The [CDC Open-Source Visualization Editor (COVE)](https://www.cdc.gov/cove/data-visualization-types/hex-map.html) addresses this by putting hexagons in a line at the bottom of the widly used 50 states + DC hex map.
-Although, I was unable to provide ‘coordinates’ that include these hexagons at the bottom; the [json file available on cdc-open-vis GitHub](https://github.com/CDCgov/cdc-open-viz/blob/main/packages/map/src/components/UsaMap/data/us-hex-topo.json) mirrored the R Graph Gallery version (50 states + DC).
+The [CDC Open-Source Visualization Editor (COVE)](https://www.cdc.gov/cove/data-visualization-types/hex-map.html) addresses this by putting hexagons in a line at the bottom of the 50 states + DC hex map.
+However, the coordinates provided on the [json file available on cdc-open-vis GitHub](https://github.com/CDCgov/cdc-open-viz/blob/main/packages/map/src/components/UsaMap/data/us-hex-topo.json) only has the 50 states + DC and **does not provide** coordinates for territories or freely associated states.

 ## Benefits of this package